chainsquad/chainsquad.com/services.md

 # Software

 Our rock-solid solutions are trusted by many existing names in the blockchain space, and for good reason.
-We use Python to build enterprise-grade software that is scalable, secure and reliable.
+We use modern technologies and robust software architectures to build enterprise-grade software that is scalable, secure and reliable.